wlerin/feralfilehosting/Feral Wiki/Software/proftpd - Installing an FTP daemon for extra accounts/readme.md

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/0%20Generic/slot_detail_ssh.png)

-> **Important note:** If you just want to find out which Ports to use for connecting, see Step 5.
-If did not complete the user creation/password part of the script see Step 6 for the `ftpasswd` commands you need to 1: create your main user and 2: other jailed users.

 Bash script installation
 ---

-This bash script will perform the **basic set-up** outlined in Steps 1,2,3,4,5,6.
-Including creating your main user account.

 > **Important note:** This script can also update proftpd and add or modify users.
 When updates become available and the script update your installation without losing any settings, jails or users you have configured.